Funding Your Snack/Breakfast Program

 FUNDING FOR SCHOOLS

-The Ministry of Children and Youth Services provides “seed” funding for student nutrition programs in two cheque installments (September & January) and is distributed by the Peterborough Child & Family Centres.
+The Ministry of Children, Community and Social Services provides “seed” funding for student nutrition programs in two cheque installments (September & January) and is distributed by the Peterborough Child & Family Centres.

 Promote your snack or breakfast program to your parents and ask them for help.
 For York Region District School Board schools, make use of your “School Cash Online” payment system for donations- this strategy really works!

-Contact us for help with your application form and to brainstorm ideas.
+Contact us for help and to brainstorm ideas.
 You can run a successful student nutrition program!